-One planet can put an end to life on Earth: how scientists have proven the fragility of the solar system
+One planet can end life on Earth: how scientists have proven the fragility of the solar system

 Scientists conducted an experiment to address two notable gaps in our knowledge of the planets.